p-/socket-connect-bpf/README.md

     sudo ./socket-connect-bpf

+### Print all
+Prints all `-a` also prints the process arguments and the AS information.

+    sudo ./socket-connect-bpf -a

 ### Autonomous System (AS) Information

 Information about an autonomous system (AS) that an IP address belongs to is not displayed by default.
-It can be turned on with the flag `-a`.
+It can be turned on with the print all flag `-a`.

     sudo ./socket-connect-bpf -a